front-end-foundations/session1/readme.md

 ### Semantics

-HTML tags can be styled to look any way you want.
-They convey meaning to the code that comprises the document and help make it understandable.
-HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically important.
+HTML tags can be styled to look any way you want - they convey _meaning_ to the content that makes up the document and help make it understandable.
+HTML tags can be made to look anyway you want -they are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically important.

 * Try: use the inspector to change the `div` tag to an `article` tag.